WCC FAQ’s 2021

 How can we be sure that the Club funds are being spent appropriately?

 Will I get a guaranteed ride every weekend?

 Can I join a Club ride immediately after joining as a member?

 Will the Club Rides be limited in their size?

 Yes.
 To ensure that the rides are safe and enjoyable for all, the rides will be limited to 10 riders at the most but Ride Leaders have the option to limit the numbers further.
-If additional Ride Leaders have been put in place, more Rides will be run.
+If additional Ride Leaders have been identified for a particular ride type, e.g. Blue Ride, more Rides will be generated.

 How do I book onto a ride and why is a ride reservation system needed?